Community Resources for

 Welcome to your Community Resource Guide.
 Here you will find information about the greater Phoenix Jewish community's offerings to welcome and assist couples and families where one spouse/partner is Jewish and the other is another religion.
 Below you will find what our diverse community has to offer.

 12701 N Scottsdale Rd Ste 206

 Linda Feldman, Director of Family Education

 The BUREAU OF JEWISH EDUCATION is a community agency offering a wide range of programming, classes and support for people of all ages and stages of life to learn about and participate in Jewish life and learning.
 The BJE is pluralistic, non-denominational, egalitarian showing respect and welcoming all.
 Among the programs to help mixed faith couples and families are Jewish Marriage University, Jewish Baby University for Expectant Couples, The Mother’s Circle—for non-Jewish Women married to Jewish men, The Grandparent’s Circle—for grandparents whose grandchildren are being raised in a two-religion home, Training Wheels for families of children 3-6 years and a myriad selection of classes to learn more about Judaism.
-These programs are generously sponsored by The Jonas Weill Endowment of the Jewish Federation of St. Louis.
+These programs are generously sponsored by The Jonas Weil Endowment of the Jewish Federation of St. Louis.

 Mother's Circle - Program of the BJE

 A support group for non-Jewish women raising Jewish children.
 This is a special program for women who are raising Jewish children, are married to Jewish men but are themselves of a different faith.
 This program allows women to share their experiences, gain support for their efforts and learn about Judaism in a way that enables them to raise a Jewish child.
 There is no cost for this program.
 Call BJE for dates 480.634.8050

 1118 W Glendale Ave